If you are collecting money or goods, or selling items for charitable purposes in a public place or house to house, you will require a permit.

 House to house collection guidance notes

-- Send the completed form and any supporting documents by email or by post to The Licensing Team, South Norfolk Council, South Norfolk House, Cygnet Court, Long Stratton, Norwich NR15 2XE.
+- Send the completed form and any supporting documents by emailing the email@example.com or by post to The Licensing Team, South Norfolk Council, South Norfolk House, Cygnet Court, Long Stratton, Norwich NR15 2XE.

 - Once you have been granted a permit, you will need to complete either a street collection return form or house to house collection return form following any collection that you carry out.
 This will need to be completed within one month of the collection date and will show the amount received and any expenses and payments incurred.
 This form should be returned by email or by post to The Licensing Team, South Norfolk Council, South Norfolk House, Cygnet Court, Long Stratton, Norwich, NR15 2XE.